-Nutritional balancing science, fortunately, usually helps reduce and often eliminate all types of food sensitivities, although it may take a few months to several years on a complete program to restore the digestive system, and one must avoid certain common foods such as wheat that are no longer healthful foods.
+A complete nutritional balancing program most often reduces and often eliminates all types of food sensitivities.
+However, it may take a few months to several years on a complete program to restore the digestive system, and one must avoid certain common foods such as wheat, all fruit and all sugars that are no longer healthful foods.

 SYMPTOMS OF FOOD ALLERGIES